 Running water was plumbed throughout the facility and an external tap was provided for the compound.
 In addition, a water reservoir was attached to the laboratory to ensure a continuous supply of running water, as sometimes water cuts out.

-Funding also enabled the installation of a bathing shelter and washing platform for the Maternity Ward, complete with showers and a large sink for washing clothes/personal belongings.
+Funding also enabled the installation of a bathing shelter and washing platform for the Maternity Ward, complete with showers and sinks for washing clothes/personal belongings.
 An incinerator was also installed to facilitate waste-disposal.